 The Anti-Bullying Centre

-The National Anti-Bullying Research and Resource Centre is a University designated research centre located in DCU’s Institute of Education.
+The National Anti-Bullying Centre is a University designated research centre located in DCU’s Institute of Education.
 The Centre is known globally for its research excellence in bullying and online safety.
 The Centre is home to scholars with a global reputation as leaders in the fields of bullying, cyberbullying, and digital harassment.

 Over the past 25 years, researchers attached to the Centre were the first in Ireland to undertake research on school, workplace, homophobic and cyber bullying, and many other issues related to bullying and digital safety.
 The Centre hosts the UNESCO Chair on Tackling Bullying in Schools and Cyberspace and the International Journal on Bullying Prevention.